Spring: Start, Stop, Start!

 The daily temperatures affect air & soil.
-Air temperatures fluctuate rapidly but soil temperatures respond slowly as the average daily temperatures improve.
+Air temperatures fluctuate rapidly but soil temperatures respond slowly & only increase as the average daily temperatures improve.

 Rain in spring can tend to keep soil temperatures low and cold wet soils can damage more tender plants even if the average night time temperatures are warm enough.